fuzzymfx/fuzzymfx.github.io/README.md

 # Welcome to my portfolio

-This is the `version 2` of the website.
-This has been created using html, vanila css and javascript.
+This is the `version 1` and has been created using html, vanila css and javascript.

 Libraries: